hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 ### Last addition to the script

-It is best practice to have the script **usage** specified at the top any script.
-This should have information such that when your future self, or a co-worker, uses the script they know what it will do and what input(s) are needed.
+It is best practice to have the script **usage** specified at the top of any script.
+This usage message should have information such that when your future self (or a co-worker) uses the script, they know what it will do and what input(s) are needed.
 For our script, we should have the following lines of comments right at the top after `#!/bin/bash/`:

 ```
 # This script takes a fastq file of ChIP-seq data, runs FastQC and outputs a BAM file for it that is ready for peak calling.
-Bowtie2 is the aligner used, and the outputted BAM file is sorted by genomic coordinates and has duplicate reads removed using sambamba.
+Fastq files are aligned against the mm10 genome using Bowtie2.
+The outputted BAM file **does not** contain duplicate reads and is sorted by genomic coordinates using sambamba and samtools, respectively.
 # USAGE: sh chipseq_analysis_on_input_file.sh <path to the fastq file>
 ```

-It is okay to specify this after everything else is set up, since you will have most clarity about the script only once it is fully done.
+It is okay to specify this after all the commands are in the script, when you will have most clarity about the script's purpose.

 Your script should now look like this:

 ```
 #!/bin/bash/

-# This script takes a fastq file of ChIP-seq data, runs FastQC and outputs a BAM file that is ready for peak calling.
-Bowtie2 is the aligner used, and the BAM file is sorted by genomic coordinates and has multi-mappers and duplicate reads removed using samtools.
+# This script takes a fastq file of ChIP-seq data, runs FastQC and outputs a BAM file for it that is ready for peak calling.
+Fastq files are aligned against the mm10 genome using Bowtie2.
+The outputted BAM file **does not** contain duplicate reads and is sorted by genomic coordinates using sambamba and samtools, respectively.
 # USAGE: sh chipseq_analysis_on_input_file.sh <path to the fastq file>

 # initialize a variable with an intuitive name to store the name of the input fastq file
 fq=$1

 # grab base of filename for naming outputs
 base=`basename $fq .fastq.gz`
-echo "Start processing $base ..."

 # directory with bowtie genome index
 genome=/n/groups/shared_databases/bowtie2_indexes/mm10